nanthanwa/bitkub-optimize/README.md

 `npm install`

 ## Setup firewall (Recommended)
-We allow incomming traffic from trusted source only Here is a list of IP addresses that we need to receive POST requests.
+We allow incomming traffic from trusted source only.
+Here is a list of IP addresses that we need to receive POST requests.
-For more infomation, please see [About webhooks](https://www.tradingview.com/chart/?solution=43000529348)
+For more infomation, please see [About webhooks](https://www.tradingview.com/chart/?solution=43000529348).
 ```
 52.89.214.238
 34.212.75.30